What is White Coffee?

 Where Does White Coffee Come From?

 White Coffee comes from the same hard green coffee beans that regular coffee comes from.
 It can be Robusta or Arabica depending on the coffee bean blend.
 The quality of the coffee bean is extremely important and can affect the overall taste of coffee after it’s brewed.

-Not to be confused with the Malaysian White Coffee which is a type of coffee drink made from roasting coffee beans with margarine and is mixed with sweetened condensed milk in a cup to create a delicious, creamy, sweet coffee treat.
-The White Coffee we are talking about started in the United States and very recently became a sought-after coffee experience.
+Not to be confused with the Malaysian White Coffee which is a type of coffee drink made from roasting coffee beans with margarine that is mixed with sweetened condensed milk in a cup to create a delicious, creamy, sweet coffee treat.
+The White Coffee we are describing started in the United States and very recently became a sought-after coffee experience.

 How Do You Make White Coffee?